 The flatbread was served on a perfectly thin base and cooked to perfection.
 With an abundance of toppings which were full of flavour including tender, melt in the mouth pulled pork, this was a great choice.
 Ideal for a sharing starter if you’re looking for tapas style sharing as it is substantial.

-The King Prawn salad is a good choice if you’re being good and looking for something a little less calorific.
+Similarly, the King Prawn salad is a good choice if you’re being good and looking for something a little less calorific.
 The 3 meaty King Prawns were large with a fresh flavour which is always pleasant to see.
 The salad again was fresh and was generous with the avocado and pomegranate, which sometimes you find other places skimping on.
 The portion size was really good and I would certainly opt for this starter again.

 I love steak, since becoming a fully fledged carnivore after 20 years of being a vegetarian I fully embrace a steak whenever I can.
 Having enjoyed the Steak and Lobster from Wildernest a few weeks before I was eager to see how the steaks at Liberty Brown compared.
 Always opting for a fillet (unless hanger steak is on the table) I selected the 8oz Fillet (£25.50) with beef dripping gravy and a side of Mac ‘n’ Cheese (£3.95).
 We also had the Spicy Philly Steak Burger (£14.95).